 In addition to the RSUs granted as a part of the long-term equity incentive plan, the Compensation Committee determined that it was in the interest of the Company to award an additional 100,000 RSUs to the Chief Operating Officer as an incentive to continue his employment with the Company.
-In making this determination, the Compensation Committee consulted with Towers Watson both as to the commercial reasonableness of the award to achieve the Company's objective of extending the Chief Operating Officer's commitment to the Company and as to the size of the award.
+In making this determination, the Compensation Committee consulted with Towers Watson both as to the commercial reasonableness of the award to achieve the Company's objective of extending the Chief Operating Officer's committee to the Company and as to the size of the award.
 Accordingly, upon recommendation of the Compensation Committee, the Board of Directors approved an award of 100,000 RSUs to the Chief Operating Officer in January 2009.
 Under the terms of this award, the RSUs vest at a rate of 33.3% per year.

 The vesting conditions which apply to restricted stock units granted to the named executive officers under the Company's long term incentive plan are designed to reward executives for continuing their employment with the Company and for implementing policies and practices which increase the value of the Company's common stock over a significant period of time.
 In August 2007, the Company and Mr. Kornbrekke entered into an employment agreement which, among many other features, permitted Mr. Kornbrekke to retire from employment at age sixty-five.
 Mr. Kornbrekke reached the age of sixty-five in November 2009.
 Since Mr. Kornbrekke's employment agreement with the Company permits him to retire at or after he attains age sixty-five, it was determined that the portion of his long-term incentive compensation that vests solely on the passage of time should not be conditioned on the employment by Mr. Kornbrekke beyond the date he was contractually permitted to retire.
-It was further determined that it would not be appropriate to reduce Mr. Kornbrekke's compensation for the sole reason that Mr. Kornbrekke was nearing his retirement age.
-Thus, in the case of Mr. Kornbrekke who was the only named executive officer near his retirement age, the length of the vesting schedule has been reduced to ensure all awards vest by the time he reached the permitted retirement age as described in the employment agreement.
-Although the vesting schedule has been reduced for Mr. Kornbrekke, the award of restricted stock units serves the same function as the compensation provided to the other named executive officers.
+It was further determined that it would not be appropriate to reduce Mr. Kornbrekke who was the only named executive officer near his retirement age, the length of the vesting schedule has been reduced to ensure all awards vest by the time he reached the permitted retirement age as described in the employment agreement.
+Although the vesting schedule has been reduced to the other named executive officers.

 During 2009, the Compensation Committee recommended and the Board approved a new long-term equity-based incentive compensation program which provides executive officers the ability to earn long-term equity-based incentive compensation which is based, in part, on the passage of time and, in part, on a comparison of the total shareholder return achieved by the Company to the total shareholder return of a peer group of companies consisting of Actuant Corporation, Beacon Roofing Supply, BlueLinx Holdings, Builders FirstSource, Griffon Corporation, The Home Depot, Masco Corporation, NCI Building Systems, Owens Corning, Quanex Building Products Corporation, Valmont Industries, and Worthington Industries.
-These peer companies were chosen because they are affected by the same external factors as the Company and because differences in returns from this group of companies are expected to be driven by management actions rather than external economic factors.
-Total shareholder return of the Company and each company in the peer group for any annual performance period is defined in each award as a fraction whereas the numerator is equal to the sum of the trailing 20-day average closing price per share of one share of common stock ending with December 31 and the aggregate amount of the dividends paid on each share during the calendar year ending December 31 and the denominator is equal to the trailing 20-day average closing price per share of common stock beginning with the January 1.
+These peer companies were chosen because they are affected by the same external factors as the Company and because differences in returns from this group of company and each company in the peer group for any annual performance period is defined in each award as a fraction whereas the numerator is equal to the sum of the trailing 20-day average closing price per share of one share of common stock ending with the January 1.